MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Explainability; Shapley Values; Feature Interactions.
   - <details><summary>Digest</summary> Several recent works explain black-box models by capturing the most influential features for prediction per instance; such explanation methods are univariate, as they characterize importance per feature.
 We extend univariate explanation to a higher-order; this enhances explainability, as bivariate methods can capture feature interactions in black-box models, represented as a directed graph.

+- "Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction. [[paper]](https://arxiv.org/abs/2210.03735)
+  - Sunnie S. Y. Kim, Elizabeth Anne Watkins, Olga Russakovsky, Ruth Fong, Andrés Monroy-Hernández.
+  - Key Word: Explainable AI; Human-AI Interaction.
+  - <details><summary>Digest</summary> Despite the proliferation of explainable AI (XAI) methods, little is understood about end-users' explainability needs.
+This gap is critical, because end-users may have needs that XAI methods should but don't yet support.
+To address this gap and contribute to understanding how explainability can support human-AI interaction, we conducted a study of a real-world AI application via interviews with 20 end-users of Merlin, a bird-identification app.

 - WeightedSHAP: analyzing and improving Shapley based feature attributions. [[paper]](https://arxiv.org/abs/2209.13429)
   - Yongchan Kwon, James Zou.
   - Key Word: Model Interpretation; Shapley Value.